12 Common Beginner Writing Mistakes You Must Avoid

 1. Flat, Generic Characters

-One of the most common pitfalls for beginner writers is creating flat, generic characters who exist in the story’s world without any depth or real purpose.
-These characters lack the complexity, agency, and relatability needed to truly captivate readers and drive the narrative forward.
+One of the most common pitfalls for beginner writers is creating flat, generic characters in the story’s world without any depth or real purpose.
+These characters lack the complexity, agency, and relatability to captivate readers and drive the narrative forward.

 To avoid this mistake, it’s essential to invest time in developing well-rounded characters with distinct personalities, motivations, and flaws from the beginning.
 If you can replace your main character with another person and the plot plays out similarly, you should reevaluate their depth.